sz-hunor/cucm_soap/README.md

 ## Overview

-The aim of this script is to leverage data in Excel tables to make AXL SOAP requests to Cisco Unified Communications Manager
+The aim of this script is to leverage data in Excel tables to make AXL SOAP requests to Cisco Unified Communications Manager and IMP
+CUC is not currently supported due to the syntax being a bit different

 It is intended to be a command line tool, with parameters passed to it via arguments